 You want to bring your new baby home to an environment that is warm, welcoming — and safe.
 While you’re preparing your home for your newest addition, make sure baby safety is part of your checklist.

-“Making your home a safe place for your baby well in advance of your due date can help prevent injuries and help your baby feel secure,” says Scripps OB/GYN Douglas Fenton, MD.
+“Making your home a safe place for your baby well in advance of your due date can help prevent injuries and help your baby feel secure,” says Douglas Fenton, MD, an OB/GYN at Scripps Coastal Medical Center.
 “Plus, it gives you peace of mind to know you can enjoy your baby without worrying about safety.”

 Your baby will spend a lot of time in the nursery, so ensure that is a safe place to have sweet dreams.
 While planning your nursery, keep the following in mind: